 Risks of Working with Ayahuasca

-Ayahuasca is one of the safest medicines in the world.
-The compounds in Ayahuasca are endogenous to the body, which means that the body makes them already.
-As such, the body has the means of eliminating the chemicals easily and without any stress.
-To the contrary, a compound caffeine is not endogenous to the body and takes a great amount of effort for the body to eliminate.
+Ayahuasca is one of the safest medicines in the world when used in traditional ceremonies.
 And while one can easily overdose on over the counter drugs like aspirin or acetaminophen, it is nearly impossible to overdose on Ayahuasca.
 Studies attempting to determine its LD50, which is the lethal dosage for 50% of a given test population, were unsuccessful.
 Notwithstanding the absence of toxicity, there are risks.
 Every year there are reports of deaths from Ayahuasca, though infrequently.
 In the cases in which details are available, there are usually complicating factors related to the person’s health and/or the nature of the Ayahuasca brew taken.

 Another reason Ayahuasca cannot be recommended for everyone is that it is a teacher that shows us all aspects of ourselves.
-Unlike a drug that seeks to take our pain away temporarily, Ayahuasca seeks to take our pain away permanently.
+Unlike a some compounds that work to take our pain away temporarily, Ayahuasca works towards taking our pain away permanently.
 But, its method of taking our pain away permanently is to have us experience and fully process pain that has not been felt.
 For many, this experience can bring up old wounds, traumas, and even repressed memories that have been too painful to feel and address.
 Under the influence of Ayahuasca, one has the opportunity to resolve such wounds from the past permanently, but one must be willing to go into those wounds with an open heart.
-If one is not ready for this and instead of opening fully, closes themselves off more, then the experience cannot lead to any healing of the old wounds.
+If one is not ready for this and instead of opening fully, closes themselves off more, then the experience may lead to any healing of the old wounds.
 Indeed, in some instances, where a person is unable to hold the emotions that are brought up, they may experience a set of new symptoms and defense mechanisms after working with the medicine.
 For some people, this type of intense experience is simply too much and they would be better served by a more gentle approach to healing, such as somatic experiencing, EMDR, and similar therapies.